TrustyJAID/Trusty-cogs-archive/README.md

 **About Cogs**

->Rainbow - a cog to change the colour of a role every 2-5 minutes
+>Rainbow - a cog to change the colour of a role every 2-5 minutes.

->REKT - a command to see how rekt someone is
+>REKT - a command to see how rekt someone is.

->Pillconvert - a cog to upload any colour pill image
+>Pillconvert - a cog to upload any colour pill image.

 >insult - added compliments as well, there's no reason to be so hostile!

->Trustybot - custom image upload and text upload commands

->Weather - check the current weather in many cities around the world including in Kelvin
+>Weather - check the current weather in many cities around the world including in Kelvin.

->Star - add a starboard channel with custom reaction's
+>Star - add a starboard channel with custom reaction's.

->imgflip - A recreation of the meme generator from red V1
+>imgflip - A recreation of the meme generator from red V1.

->conversions - Currency, crypto, and stocks commands
+>conversions - Currency, crypto, and stocks commands.

->Tweets - A modified version of Palm's twitter cog utilising twitter streams to setup a twitter channel to post user tweets
+>Tweets - A modified version of Palm's twitter cog utilising twitter streams to setup a twitter channel to post user tweets.

 **Special cogs uploaded for visibility**

+>Trustybot - custom image upload and text upload commands.
+Includes adding an image command similar to Alias.

 >Gabanon - a custom cog to ensure users supply an external username from gab.ai to join a server.
 Cog is here for reference.